Admissible-level $\mathfrak{sl}_3$ minimal models: The minimal model A2(3,2)

-In the absence of a better definition of character, the obvious fix is to lift characters to $1$-point functions on the torus \cite{ZhuMod96}.
-We shall not pursue this here, leaving it for a sequel, but refer the interested reader to \cite{AraMod19,AraRat19,FehMod21} for recent relevant work.
-Instead, we shall continue with the analysis of the $\slthree$ minimal model $\themm$ whose \rhwms\ have linearly independent characters.
+In what follows, we shall continue with the analysis of the $\slthree$ minimal model $\themm$ whose \rhwms\ have linearly independent characters.
 Along with their spectral flows, these will furnish us with a collection of standard modules on which to test modularity and nonnegativity of fusion coefficients.